-INTEGRATING CIVILIAN PROTECTION INTO SECURITY ASSISTANCE LEARNING FROM YEMEN
+INTEGRATING CIVILIAN PROTECTION INTO SECURITY ASSISTANCE

+LEARNING FROM YEMEN

-In the past four years, the Saudi-led coalition's campaign in Yemen has killed thousands of civilians, crippled hospitals and infrastructure, and helped create what is currently the world's worst humanitarian crisis.
-The United States' involvement in the Yemen conflict has not only caused serious damage to its reputation but also harmed its strategic interests by allowing Al-Qaeda in the Arabian Peninsula (AQAP) to solidify its grasp on territory while increasing support for terrorist acts against the U.S. and its interests.
+Since 2015, the Saudi-led coalition's campaign in Yemen has killed thousands of civilians, crippled hospitals and infrastructure, and helped create what is currently one of the world's worst humanitarian crises.
+The United States' involvement in the Yemen conflict has not only caused serious damage to its reputation but also harmed its strategic interests by allowing Al-Qaeda in the Arabian Peninsula to solidify its grasp on territory while increasing support for terrorist acts against the US and its interests.

-A new research report from CNA, Promoting Civilian Protection during Security Assistance: Learning from Yemen, finds that the tragedy of Yemen offers lessons on urgently needed policies to integrate civilian protection into U.S. security assistance.
-Although the U.S. is the world's largest dealer in arms, it currently does not have a policy addressing civilian protection challenges when a recipient of military assistance uses force.
-The only significant policy constraint on U.S. assistance is international humanitarian law (IHL), which requires that the recipient comply with the law in its military operations.
+A 2019 research report from CNA, Promoting Civilian Protection During Security Assistance: Learning from Yemen, finds that the tragedy of Yemen offers lessons on urgently needed policies to integrate civilian protection into US security assistance.
+Although the US is the world's largest dealer in arms, it currently does not have a policy addressing civilian protection challenges when a recipient of military assistance uses force.
+The only significant policy constraint on US assistance is the international humanitarian law (IHL), which requires that the recipient comply with the law in its military operations.
 But evidence of violations is practically impossible to establish.

-The United States did implement some civilian protection efforts in the conflict, which, though they were inconsistent and fragmented, still resulted in notable - if temporary - reductions in civilian casualties.
-Improving civilian protections and reducing harm is therefore possible, but only if the United States and its partners like the Saudi military put in place proven policy reforms and best practices.
+The United States did implement some civilian protection efforts in the conflict, which, although they were inconsistent and fragmented, still resulted in notable, if temporary, reductions in civilian casualties.
+Improving civilian protections and reducing harm is therefore possible, but only if the United States and its partners, such as the Saudi military, put in place proven policy reforms and best practices.
 The research also recognizes a special role for the protection of medical facilities from attacks, which can inflict lasting harm on the civilian population.

 A Security Assistance Policy in Crisis.
-Without an overarching policy to guide decision-making regarding Yemen, U.S. actions were influenced by distinct, sometimes opposing, agencies and interests.
-The White House, State Department, Department of Defense (DOD) and USAID each implemented its own U.S. security assistance policy toward the Saudi-led coalition in Yemen.
-Multiple U.S. goals - supporting Saudi Arabia, promoting peace, providing humanitarian aid, reducing civilian casualties - tended to be promoted in isolation, impacting the effectiveness of civilian protection activities and reducing unity of effort.
+Without an overarching policy to guide decision-making regarding Yemen, US actions were influenced by distinct, sometimes opposing, agencies and interests.
+The White House, State Department, Department of Defense (DOD), and United States Agency for International

+Development (USAID) each implemented its own US security assistance policy toward the Saudi-led coalition in Yemen.
+Multiple US goals-supporting Saudi Arabia, promoting peace, providing humanitarian aid, reducing civilian casualties-tended to be promoted in isolation, affecting the effectiveness of civilian protection activities and reducing unity of effort.

-A partial chronology of U.S. civilian protection assistance in the Yemen conflict demonstrates the inconsistency of approach in the absence of formal policy.
+A partial chronology of US civilian protection assistance in the Yemen conflict demonstrates the inconsistency of approach in the absence of formal policy.
 As concerns about civilian casualties rose in the summer of 2015, the State Department introduced data-based training and mentoring for the Saudi military, reinforced by DOD's advisory cell in Riyadh.
 This effort also led to the establishment of the Joint Incident Assessment Team, created to help the Saudi-led coalition learn and adapt to reduce risk to civilians.
 These efforts showed temporary benefits, with a moderate decrease in problematic Saudi-led airstrikes from the end of 2015 through the cease-fire in April 2016.

 But these efforts were not sustained.
 The temporary cease-fire and associated personnel rotations allowed some advising efforts to go stale.
-Then the State Department discontinued its mentoring entirely in reaction to the Sanaa funeral hall strike in October 2016, while DOD maintained its operational support.
-CNA's analysis suggests that curtailing operational support and continuing civilian-protection mentoring to promote responsible behavior would have been a better response.
+Then, the State Department discontinued its mentoring entirely in reaction to the Sanaa funeral hall strike in October 2016, while DOD maintained its operational support.
+CNA's analysis suggests that curtailing operational support and continuing civilian protection mentoring to promote responsible behavior would have been a better response.